 When do you have to worry about DVT risk?
 Well, you develop deep vein thrombosis (deep vein thrombosis ()DVT) when a blood clot forms in one of your deep veins.
 (This usually occurs in your legs).
 And DVT is a serious problem, more dangerous than other blood clots.
 Why?
 Because it comes with a high risk of recurrence, death, or chronic symptoms like pain and swelling.

 Thankfully, even taking a walk outside, and limiting your salty snacks, could help reduce your water retention and lower your DVT risk.
 Plus, we have several new and proven ways to treat your DVT.
-So just keep reading to learn more about what your life will look like after a DVT.
+So just keep reading to learn more about what your life will look like, even if you develop a DVT.

 Researchers at Texas A&M University's College of Engineering have developed a miniaturized version a human vein called the Vein-Chip device.
 And they believe it will help doctors predict your DVT risk.

 Basically, the Vein-Chip allows researchers to test various risk factors, including gender, race, ethnicity and more, to see how they impact DVT risk.
 The hope is that this technology will help our fellow vein specialists personalize your DVT treatment protocols.

 Lead study author Abhishek Jain, Ph.D and his team have already made an important discovery that may impact post DVT treat.
 Basically, they found that when you’re healthy, and your blood flow slows down, your body may try to adapt by releasing anti-clotting factors.
 This adaptation only happens within your vein pocket, which suggests that we should deliver clot dissolving medications directly to your affected areas.

 That’s one exciting development in DVT prevention and treatment protocols.
 Because, with targeted anti-clotting therapy, we could prevent dangerous bleeding episodes.
 So, now that we've discovered some new tech developments, let’s explore some other key findings.

 According to a study published in the journal Blood, people with DVT can easily cut their risk of complications.
 How?
 It's simple: just start compression therapy within 24 hours.